 6.5.
 Initial charge of REESS

-For PEVs and OVC-HEVs, prior to or during vehicle soak (6.6), the REESS shall be charged to an initial SOC at which maximum system power is obtained.
+For PEVs, OVC-HEVs and FCVs, prior to or during vehicle soak (6.6), the REESS shall be charged to an initial SOC at which maximum system power is obtained.
 The manufacturer may specify the initial SOC at which maximum system power is obtained.

 The initial charge of the REESS shall be conducted at an ambient temperature of 20 ± 10 °C.